Amal21/coding_challenge/README.md

 Access the application in your browser: [http://localhost:3000](http://localhost:3000)

 ## API Documentation
-This is the documentation of the endpoints with Swagger [http://localhost:8000/api/](http://localhost:8000/api/) Request and response formats follow standard RESTful conventions.
+This is the documentation of the endpoints with Swagger: [http://localhost:8000/api/](http://localhost:8000/api/)

+Request and response formats follow standard RESTful conventions.

 ## License